tiangolo/issue-manager/README.md

         config: '{"answered": {}}'
 ```

-Then, whenever the repo owner answers an issue with a comment, he/she can add an HTML comment with a mark, e.g.:
+Then, whenever the repo owner answers an issue with a comment, they can add an HTML comment with a mark, e.g.:

 ```markdown
 Ah, you have to use a JSON string in the config.